Decoupling of Field Equations in Einstein and Modified Gravity: Generic Off--Diagonal Solutions

 where constraints

-must be imposed in order to satisfy the zero torsion conditions (\ref{lccond} ); we should take respective values $\epsilon _{i}=\pm 1$ and $\pm $ in (\ref {sol1b}) and/or (\ref{sol1c}) if we wont to fix a necessary spacetime signature. \end{theorem}
+must be imposed in order to satisfy the zero torsion conditions (\ref{lccond} ); we should take respective values $\epsilon _{i}=\pm 1$ and $\pm $ in (\ref {sol1b}) and/or (\ref{sol1c}) if we want to fix a necessary spacetime signature. \end{theorem}

 \begin{proof} We sketch a proof which transforms into similar ones in \cite {vexsol1,vexsol2,ijgmmp} if $\underline{h}_{4}=1.$